4st0lfo1337/Hypr_DotFilesV2/README.md

 If you like Lain and Linux as much as I do, check out the [LainOS project](https://www.reddit.com/r/LainOSdevelopers/) An Arch-based, privacy-focused distro with a style inspired by Copland-OS!
+> [!IMPORTANT]
+> I only use the Super + C and Super + R keybindings because
+> I use three monitors; you don't need to use these keys if you use a single monitor.
+>
+> *This Hyprland setup is running in CachyOS*

 <br><br>